munki/createOSXinstallPkg/README.txt

 Note on installing OS X on FileVault-encrypted volumes
 --------------------------------------------------

-Installing Lion or Mountain Lion requires a reboot after the install is set up, but before the actual OS X Installer runs.
+Installing Lion, Mountain Lion, or Mavericks requires a reboot after the install is set up, but before the actual OS X Installer runs.
 When installing to a FileVault-encrypted volume, after the initial reboot, the pre-boot unlock screen appears.
 Someone will have to manually unlock the FileVault-encrypted volume before the actual OS X installation can occur.
+Once the disk is unlocked, installation should proceed normally.